 This is one of the most rampant causes of ghosting in the history of ghosting.
 You are most likely to be a victim of ghosting if your partner is emotionally unavailable to you.
-It means that they’d not think twice if it comes to it.
+It means that they’d not think twice if it came to it.

 So, it’s critical to be in a relationship with someone who is emotionally available to you.
 If he isn’t right now, it’s best to let it go as quickly as possible.
-You could think you can persuade him to change his mind when you first meet him, or that you’re the “special” one, but you shouldn’t even attempt.
+You could think you can persuade him to change his mind when you first meet him or that you’re the “special” one, but you shouldn’t even attempt.